pittar-demos/demo-catalog/README.md

 oc apply -k https://github.com/pittar-demos/demo-catalog/openshift-gitops-operator/overlays/gitops-1.7
 ```

-Once Argo CD is up and running in the `openshift-gitops` namespace, you can proceed.
+Once Argo CD is up and running in the `openshift-gitops` namespace, you're ready to setup your demos!